 Within Pexip Infinity you specify one or more TURN servers, and then associate one of those TURN servers with each System location and Call Routing Rule.
 The same TURN server can be used by more than one location or rule.

 Option Description Name The name used to refer to this TURN server in the Pexip Infinity Administrator interface.
 Description An optional description of the TURN server.
-Address The IP address of the TURN server.
+Address The IP address or FQDN of the TURN server.
 Port

 The IP port on the TURN server to which the Conferencing Node will connect.

-The credentials of an account on the TURN server that can be used to create bindings.
+Username and Password The credentials of an account on the TURN server that can be used to create bindings.

 - To associate a TURN server with a location, go to and configure the relevant location.